Welcome Social Welfare Graduating Class of 2019/2020/2021!

 I know something about first days of school.
 They are both exciting, filled with questions, and not a few worries.
 I still remember the first day of my social work program.
 I recall how excited I was to begin classes (no more math or so I thought), how terrified I was to meet my first client, and how proud I was to be called a social worker.
 Every year at orientation, I think about that skinny little kid who dreamed of changing the world.
 Well, I haven’t change the world yet, but I haven’t stopped trying either.
 Rather than changing the world, I found that it was me who was fundamentally changed by social work —by my classes, teachers, my peers, my field supervisor, and especially by the clients and community residents with whom I was honored to work.
 I began school one person and I came out a dyed-in-the-wool social worker.

-If you have a cell phone, take it out now and take a selfie… and post it on your facebook page, post it on our Facebook page.
 I want you to remember where you are today, what it feels like to be here, and who you are right now.
 Someday you will think back on it, like I do, and compare it to who you have become.